 With that in mind, looking at drag might give us a more realistic indication of how much of a difference your choice of tri suit can make to your bike time over the full 140.6 triathlon distance.
 We measure drag using CdA – coefficient of aerodynamic drag.
 Essentially, CdA is a numeric measurement of the amount of resistance the wind creates for a rider, based on the shape and size created by the rider and their equipment (bike, helmet, clothing).

 According to renowned cycling/triathlon coach and performance bike fitter, Matt Bottrill, a typical age-group triathlete has a CdA of around 0.24.
-Going back to our Best Bike Split rabbit hole and taking average rider stats and speeds for age-groupers competing in Kona this year – with the CdA set to 0.24 that bike split time comes out at 06:21:18.
+Going back to our Best Bike Split rabbit hole and taking average rider stats and speeds for age-groupers competing in Kona in 2023 – with the CdA set to 0.24 that bike split time comes out at 06:21:18.
 Reduce that drag just a hair, down to 0.235 and you’ve theoretically shaved 2 minutes off your bike time.

 Can your tri suit actually help to make you faster?